Lin Weeks Wilder

 We lay Oblates read through the brief Rule of Benedict three times each year.

 Benedict calls his rule one fit for ‘ordinary people.’
 Perhaps what is most surprising to those new to the rule is what it does not include.
-Writing during the end of the Roman Empire, Benedict’s rule is striking for its absence of physical mortifications which were so prevalent among monastics of the time.
-In fact, many commentators, emphasize the gentleness with which Benedict addresses the physical needs of his monks, sleep, hygiene.
-At a time when the body was considered merely a dead weight which imprisons the soul, Benedict’s attention to it and the other material of daily life like pots and pans stop us in our tracks.
-These mundane things and activities are holy…or can be?
+Written during the end of the Roman Empire, Benedict’s rule is striking for its absence of physical mortifications which were so prevalent among monastics of the time.
+In fact, many commentators, emphasize the gentleness with which Benedict addresses the physical needs of his monks like sleep and hygiene.
+At a time when the body was considered merely a dead weight imprisoning the soul, Benedict’s attention to it and the other matters of daily life like pots and pans stop us in our tracks.

 The labor of obedience.